The Trupanion blog

-Tips to help train your cat to sleep at night
+Tips for training your cat to sleep at night

-- Try to feed your cat at the same time every day, and if your cat is crying for food during the night, remember that feeding the cat at that time is actually reinforcing this behavior.
+- Try to feed your cat at the same time every day.
+If kitty is crying for food during the night, remember that feeding her at that time is actually reinforcing the unwelcome behavior.